stefan22/currencyTicker/README.md

   +  day change

-- once you've clicked any 6 currencies, message appears asking you to close them before continuing  (..and removes sidebar menu in the process)
+- once you've clicked any 6 currencies, message appears asking you to close them before continuing  (..and removes sidebar menu in the process) (updated)
-- or remove tables one by one (keeps track of how many tables are on display)
+- or remove tables one by one (keeps track of how many tables are on display)  (updated)
 - closing message, removes both opened tables and restores sidebar navigation.

 > local-server /http-server plugin